curtburk/Robotic-medical-AI-assistant/README.md

 ### Talking Points

 > "This is a fully local medical triage voice agent.
 There are no cloud APIs involved - all speech recognition, language understanding, and speech synthesis run on this HP ZGX Nano using NVIDIA GPU acceleration.
-The robot uses a quantized Llama 3.1 model for medical reasoning, Whisper for speech recognition, and Piper for text-to-speech.
+The robot uses a quantized Llama 3.1 model for medical reasoning, Whisper for speech recognition running on GPU via whisper.cpp, and Piper for text-to-speech.
+Total response time is under two seconds.
 Let me show you how it works."

 ### Demo Conversation